AICC/CMI-5_Spec_Current/cmi5_runtime.md

 ###8.1.1 Launch Method

-The AU must be launched by the LMS using one of the following methods, depending on the launchMethod in the Course Structure (Section 7.1.4 AU Meta Data, URL):
+The AU MUST be launched by the LMS using one of the following methods, depending on the launchMethod in the Course Structure (Section 7.1.4 AU Meta Data, URL):

-When the launchMethod is "OwnWindow", the LMS must use one of the following:
+When the launchMethod is "OwnWindow", the LMS MUST use one of the following:
 <ol><li>Spawning a new browser window for the AU.</li>
 <li>Re-directing the existing browser window to the AU.</li>
 </ol>

 When the launchMethod is "AnyWindow", the LMS may choose the window context of the AU.
 All browser window options are acceptable - Framset, New window, browser redirect, etc.

-In either case, the AU must be launched by the LMS with a URL having query string launch parameters as defined in this section.
-The launch parameters must be name/value pairs in a query string appended to the URL that launches the learning activity.
+In either case, the AU MUST be launched by the LMS with a URL having query string launch parameters as defined in this section.
+The launch parameters MUST be name/value pairs in a query string appended to the URL that launches the learning activity.

-If the learning activity’s URL requires a query string for other purposes, then the names must not collide with named parameters defined below.
+If the learning activity’s URL requires a query string for other purposes, then the names MUST NOT collide with named parameters defined below.

 The order of the name/value pairs is not significant.
-AU’s must have the ability to process them in any order.
+AU’s MUST have the ability to process them in any order.

-Each value for the associated names must be URL-encoded.
+Each value for the associated names MUST be URL-encoded.

 The format of the launching URL is as follows: